jvPalma/boilerplate-react-with-auth/README.md

 ## Description

-Near Sea Technologies React WebApp with Authentication boilerplate
+My approach of a React WebApp with Authentication boilerplate

 ## Table of Contents